-Paul had seen beyond suffering and death and had a glimpse of God's reality, and it's was worth all the suffering.
+Paul had seen beyond suffering and death and had a glimpse of God's reality, and this vision was worth all the suffering he had to endure.

 In the last chapter we learn that God heals Job and restores his family, wealth and position.
-This didn't change the fact that Job had suffered and lost children and prestige - his suffering was real.
-You see God doesn't give us our old life back; He gives us a new life.
-Here on earth it's a life we can live and live with.
-Sometimes it's very different.
-Sometimes it's harder.
-But for believers it's always a life where God is more prominent than before -- He is the reward for persevering.
+This didn't change the fact that Job had suffered and lost children and prestige; his suffering was real.
+You see, God doesn't give us our old lives back; He gives us a new life.
+Here on earth it is a life we can live and live with.
+Sometimes it is very different.
+Sometimes it is harder.
+But for believers, it is always a life where God is more prominent than before.
+In the end, He is the reward for persevering.

-You may not have a parent or child or spouse or loved one or health any more, but you now have more of Him to make up for it.
+You may not have a parent, child, spouse, loved one or health any more, but you now have more of Him to make up for it.
 And in the next world, the great promise for those who have experienced the enlightenment of suffering, is that you will have all of Him all the time because after your death you will leave behind everything that comes between you and Him now.